Case Study: How Rakuten RapidAPI Is Globalizing The API Marketplace

 While presences like RapidAPI, a popular API marketplace and aggregator, are great for comparison-shopping and integrating with APIs spanning many different verticals (social media, geolocation, text analysis, SMS, cognitive services, business processing operations, and more), what they lack is a localized experience that targets developers in countries across the globe.

 Rakuten, Japan’s largest e-commerce company, recently entered the API economy with a partnership with RapidAPI.
-Essentially they created a localized instance of the RapidAPI catalog (located at api.rakuten.net/) and framed it for a Japanese audience.
+Essentially they created a localized instance of the RapidAPI catalog and framed it for a Japanese audience.
 The goal is to connect the world’s top notch APIs with Japanese businesses, and then deliver similar experiences to other regions in the Asia Pacific (APAC) region.

 I recently sat down with Jed Ng, Head of Rakuten RapidAPI, to learn a bit more.
 While a corporate partnership may seem just like typical “news of the week” to some, this one is an interesting moment to consider the role of API marketplaces as a whole, and how such refactoring layers could be helpful in catapulting the API economy to a seriously global stage.